ldidsbury/Proteus_Bold-PiwikTheme/README.md

 ## FAQ

-Q.  Want to design a theme for Piwik?
+Q.  Want to design a theme for Piwik? <br>
 A.  Go to https://developer.piwik.org/guides/theming to learn how.

 ## Changelog

-Version 0.1.2
+Version 0.1.2 <br>
 Basic theme adjustments, testing the process.

+Version 0.1.3 <br>
+Updated version number and Changelog

 ## Support